fwmarkcheung/camunda-animal-adoption/README.md

 See the diagram ![Pet Adoption App Highlevel Architecture](camundaPetAdoptionApp.pdf)

 During the bootstrap, the web application will perform the followings:
-1. Deploy the process model [pick-an-animal.bpmn](src/main/resources/pick-an-animal.bpmn)  to a Camunda cluster specified by the connection properties in the [application.properties] (src/main/resources/application.properties)
+1. Deploy the process model [pick-an-animal.bpmn](src/main/resources/pick-an-animal.bpmn)  to a Camunda cluster specified by the connection properties in the [application.properties](src/main/resources/application.properties).
+These conection properties can be overriden as environment variables in either the [docker-compose.yaml](docker-compose.yaml) or [helm/animal-adoption-app/values.yaml](helm/animal-adoption-app)
 2. Start a process instance and print the process id in the app console.

 The application can be deployed either by docker-compose or Helm Chart to a K8s cluster.